 Wesley, who has gone from 156th to 128th in the FedExCup Fall (top 125 after The RSM Classic next week will be exempt for Full-Field Events next season), looked like the former PGA TOUR winner he is (2017 RBC Heritage).

-George looked like a guy who hadn’t played a TOUR event since last year’s Butterfield Bermuda Championship, the low/high point this week being his half topped/half shanked approach in Round 1.
+George looked like a guy who had only played one event since last year’s Butterfield Bermuda Championship, the low/high point this week being his half topped/half shanked approach in Round 1.

 “I struggle sometimes with like a 3- or 4-iron, some of the longer clubs,” said a laughing George, “especially when I get nervy.”